renato3s/css-grid-display/README.md

 ### Grid display fundamentals

 ## Setup
-To start this project, run yarn
+To start this project, start yarn in the project directory

 ```
 $ yarn start